openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 #### Ascetic

 You are well-versed in the art of living with less.
 Whether a cloistered monk or a wizened sage who spent years locked away in a tower of books, you are experienced at going long stretches of time with very little food, water, or company - and as such, these situations tend not to affect you as they do others.
 You are hardened against physical and mental deprivation and have developed an enviable degree of self-mastery.
+Whenever your aceticism would play a role in a situation, you gain advantage 1 to any relevant action rolls.

 #### Attractive